Our Obsession with Teachers: CSR at Government Schools

 With the advent of amazing and engaging multimedia, the teacher today is relieved from the task of just sharing information about topics with the children.
 Even at government schools, we can do this in a much more effective and non-judgemental manner.
 All that by leveraging technology and multimedia.

 But it is a matter of great sorrow to see teachers facing the extra burden.
-They are asked to takeover this process of leveraging technology to deliver conceptual information.
-We know very well that the students are 10 times better and quicker with technologies.
-Also it is a fact that the teachers there never grew up with any technology.
+They are asked to take over this process of leveraging technology to deliver conceptual information.
+We know very well that the students are 10 times better and quicker with technology.
+Also, it is a fact that the teachers there never grew up with any technology.
 So maybe they fear it or are at least unfamiliar with it, and may end up never using it.

 And we, the funders and the supplemental organizations are in parallel seeing all this with our own children in the best of private schools too.
-That is where we are emphasizing more and more on engagement based learning, facilitating experience to our children via best of labs, tools, computers, tabs and activities and not just make them sit in a classroom before a teacher in a one to many fashion for hours.
+That is where we are emphasizing more and more engagement-based learning, facilitating experiences for our children via the best of labs, tools, computers, tabs, and activities, and not just making them sit in a classroom before a teacher in a one-to-many fashion for hours.

 You can read little Nikhil’s amazing TABLAB story.

 It’s the same for every child, and more so for the govt school kids.
-If they get a chance to play, explore and learn, they do it way way better since that becomes their only source of edutainment as compared to private school kids with all luxuries at home too.
-Therefore, for some part of the school timetable, we clearly see gaps with need for playful and interactive, student centric learning solutions in our government schools.
+If they get a chance to play, explore, and learn, they do it way better since that becomes their only source of edutainment as compared to private school kids with all the luxuries at home too.
+Therefore, for some parts of the school timetable, we clearly see gaps with the need for playful and interactive, student-centric learning solutions in our government schools.

-Activity areas and well designed labs whether digital or hands-on, perfectly fill the space.
+Activity areas and well-designed labs whether digital or hands-on, perfectly fill the space.
 Here the teacher becomes a guide and a facilitator whom the child can reach out to if needed.
-Else the student has the facility to explore, enjoy, interact and learn amazing things out of sheer experience.
-Isn’t that how most of us have learnt everything which makes us what we are today?
+Otherwise the student has the facility to explore, enjoy, interact, and learn amazing things out of sheer experience.
+Isn’t that how most of us have learned everything that makes us what we are today?